russelldb/bigsets/doc/bigsets-design.md

 added to as messages come into the read fsm, until such a time as they can be merged using the algorithm above.

-The client receives the `bigset_clock` as an opaque `context` as soon as `r` clocks are received by the read fsm.
-This means the client can start to add/remove elements as soon as it receives them as results.
+At the moment the client receives a list of dots per element as the `per-element-ctx` but this seems wasteful.
+A query that returns a single element is fine, but if thousands of elements each with multiple dots are returned we are repeatedly sending 24-byte actor IDs.
+I did a version that used very simple dictionary encoding, sending a dictionary of `actor->integer` mappings to the client, and then encoding each dot as a pair of integers.
+This is an area that will need work to be efficient.

 ### 6.7 <a id="compaction"></a>Compaction

 If we always only write, for inserts and removes, sets really would be bigsets.
 The design is a kind of decomposed log of deltas to an orswot, and orswot stands for Observed Remove Set _WITHOUT_ Tombstones.
-And we write tombstones.
+And we write a tombstone.
 What gives?

-From [section 3](#section-3) on Deltas above we learned the biggest cost with sets today is reading and deserialising in order to add/remove an element.
+From [section 3](#section-3) on Deltas above we learned the biggest cost with sets today is reading and de-serialising in order to add/remove an element.
 This leads to the approach to always write, and handle resolution at read time.
-Eventually we will have to remove superseded writes and tombstones, or the disk could be full for a set with only two active elements!
+Eventually we will have to remove superseded writes and shrink the tombstone, or the disk could be full for a set with only two active elements!
 Compaction is the method.
-Unlike early tombstoning CRDTs as described in the
-[comprehensive paper](https://hal.inria.fr/inria-00555588/en/) there
-is no coordination required for garbage collection/tombstone removal.
-Each vnode has the causal information it needs to remove superseded writes and tombstones unilaterally.
+Unlike early tomb-stoning CRDTs as described in the [comprehensive paper](https://hal.inria.fr/inria-00555588/en/) there is no coordination required for garbage collection/tombstone shrinking.
+Each vnode has the causal information it needs to remove superseded writes and shrink tombstones unilaterally.

-My initial hope was to implement this logic in the leveldb compaction code, but I think I confused the logical structure of level with the actual structure, and this compaction algorithm runs on the logically ordered set of keys for a set.
-In the worst case we can use reads (see above) to detect when a set is at a certain garbage-to-key ratio (yet to be determined) and submit it to be compacted.
-In that case compaction consists of a fold/read that identifies keys to be removed.
-This feature is essential but also the most contentious and difficult, if we can't find a way to do this efficiently bigsets may be dead in the water for the current design.
-We may have to consider going back to read-before-write for each element added.
-This would make batch writes pretty bad, I imagine.
+My initial hope was to implement this logic in the leveldb compaction code.

 This algorithm has been implemented in the eqc test `bigset_eqc` and statistics are displayed after the run.

-The compaction algo is almost the same as the read fold logic, but I'll reproduce in total here.
-Again we consider each element.

 0. Every key whose `dot` is seen by the set-tombstone can be removed
-1. For each element merge all the contexts
-2. Every add key that is seen by the merged context, _AND_ whose context value is descended by the bigset_clock for the replica can be removed
-3. Every remove key whose context value is descended by the bigset_clock for the replica _AND_ no `add` keys it removes have survived the compaction (see step 2) can be removed.

-This ensures that we don't remove a tombstone before it has done it's job.
-Since you need to have very few gaps in the bigset clock for compaction to work and storage size to be optimal, we will need effective anti-entropy mechanisms.

-This compaction design is only one of a few I've tried, this one is chosen as it allows compaction as a process outside level, needing only a fold, and resulting in a set of deletes to be submitted to `eleveldb:write`.

-After each set is compacted `eleveldb:write` is given a list of deletes.
-The set-tombstone used for compaction is also subtracted from the set-tombstone on disk for the set (in case the on disk tombstone has been updated by a hand off (see below.))
+That's it.
+When leveldb compaction considers a key, it reads the set-tombstone and the key is dropped if the tombstone covers it.

+Any dropped dot is accumulated in a set.
+This set of removed events can then be subtracted from the set-tombstone on disk.
+I suggest that leveldb somehow asks the vnode to perform this read-subtract-write of the tombstone (so it is serialised.)

 ### 6.8 <a id="bigset-clock"></a>Bigset Clock